 What is Machine Learning?

 Machine learning is a disruptive technology and is forecast to grow significantly and is one of the key innovations in digital transformation.
 It is a subset of Artificial Intelligence (AI) and predicts results using models that learn from large sets of sample data.
 In traditional solutions, humans create rules and solutions that work with clear requirements and structured data.
 Machine Learning can automate processes or decisions that are based on complex rules and structured data (e.g. database tables) or unstructured data (like natural language and images).
-An example is accurately classifying service tickets based on their text content.
-(Links to this below).
+An example is predicting supplier deliveries.
 The business benefit is to allow people to focus on tasks that add more value.
 The picture below shows possible ML scenarios in the Procure to Pay process.

 There is a huge choice of software and solutions for ML.
 Whilst it is clear that incredibly complex problems can be solved by AI (e.g. self driving cars), the question for organisations using SAP enterprise software is can ML be applied to business scenarios with a clear return on investment.
 S/4HANA makes it easy to try simple ML scenarios and then allows you to expand into more ambitious solutions.

 Analyst firm Omdia has ranked SAP 3 of 30 in its Embedded AI of The World’s Most AI-forward SaaS Companies’ report

 SAP provides four broad technology sets for ML:

 - ML in SAP S/4HANA apps for business users

 - Predictive Analytics in SAP Analytics Cloud for business users

 - ML services consumed side by side in SAP Business Technology Platform for developers